ganrad/aks-aspnet-sqldb-rest/README.md

 - [Azure DevOps Services Self-hosted Linux agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops)

 **Option 2:**
-Download the [Azure DevOps (VSTS) build agent](https://hub.docker.com/_/microsoft-azure-pipelines-vsts-agent) container image from docker hub and run a container instance on the Linux VM.
+Download the [Azure DevOps (VSTS) build agent](https://hub.docker.com/_/microsoft-azure-pipelines-vsts-agent) container image from docker hub and run a instance on the Linux VM.

 If you haven't already, login to the Linux VM using a SSH terminal session.

 1. Pull the Azure DevOps (VSTS) build agent container from docker hub.

-    It will take approx. 20 minutes to download the image (Size ~ 10+ GB).
-This would be a good time to take a coffee break.
+    It will take approx. 20+ minutes to download the image (Size ~ 0.5 GB).
+Take a coffee break or treat yourself to a cookie!
     ```bash
-    # This command will take approx. 20 mins to download the VSTS build agent container image
+    # This command will take approx. 20 mins to download the Azure DevOps Pipeline (VSTS) build agent container image
-    $ docker pull microsoft/vsts-agent
+    $ docker pull mcr.microsoft.com/azure-pipelines/vsts-agent:ubuntu-16.04-docker-17.12.0-ce-standard
     #
     $ docker images
     #